 6.14.1 Applicability to language

 Use of Unchecked_Deallocation can cause dangling references to the heap.
-The vulnerabilities described in ISO/IEC TR 24772-1:2019 subclause 6.14 exist in Ada when this feature is used, since Unchecked_Deallocation can be applied even though there are outstanding references to the deallocated object.
+The vulnerabilities described in ISO/IEC 24772-1:2019 subclause 6.14 exist in Ada when this feature is used, since Unchecked_Deallocation can be applied even though there are outstanding references to the deallocated object.

 Ada provides a model in which whole collections of heap-allocated objects can be deallocated safely, automatically and collectively when the scope of the root access type or the scope of any associated storage pool object ends.